vishnya/so_text/README.md

  - Generate a performance report, comprising the `roc_auc`, a classification report and a confusion matrix.
+While I used Naive Bayes to test various approaches against each other, in the end I used XGBoost because I wanted to take a classifier that handles mixed types well (length is numerical/ordinal) s, and because it trains rapidly.

+The performance report is:

 # Main analysis
  In the below, I compare various techniques.
 The code for the analysis is mostly found in